What did Ernest Hemingway,

 ©2003 Benjamin Madison

 The editor-writer relationship cuts both ways.
 Benjamin is a great story-teller.
 He had me laughing and crying while I was editing his book.
 His short stories expose both the heart of Africa as he knows it and his own heart of care for children.
-His web site, dedicated to street children world-wide, is a wealth of information and resources.

 *When Benjamin wrote this, sample edits were free.
 Due to their huge popularity, there is now a small fee that is rebated when the writer chooses a paid edit.